johnsosoka/site-johnsosoka-com/website/pages/about.md

 title: About
 permalink: /about/
 layout: page
-excerpt: I am john sosoka, a Charlotte based software engineer.
+excerpt: I am John Sosoka, a Boise based software engineer.
 comments: false
 ---

 ## Me:

-I am John Sosoka, a Charlotte based software engineer.
+I am John Sosoka, a Boise based software engineer.
 I am a backend developer and usually work with java & python day to day.
 I am currently learning NodeJS, and improving my cloud engineering skills.
 Over the course of my career I have worked in a variety of roles in software development, including software tester & release engineer.